John Allen Chau

-John Allen Chau (December 18, 1991 – November 17, 2018) was an American evangelical Christian missionary who was killed by the Sentinelese, a tribe in voluntary isolation, after traveling to North Sentinel Island in an attempt to introduce the tribe to Christianity.
+John Allen Chau (December 18, 1991 – November 17, 2018) was an American evangelical missionary who was killed by the Sentinelese, a tribe in voluntary isolation, after illegally traveling to North Sentinel Island in an attempt to evangelize.

+Born in Scottsboro, Alabama, Chau became interested in converting the Sentinelese while in high school, inspired by the work of other pioneer missionaries.
+In preparation, he participated in missionary trips to Mexico, Israel, Iraq, and the Andaman Islands.
+He also underwent "boot camp"–style training conducted by the evangelical organization All Nations, which included mock scenarios coordinated by missionary staff who pretended to be hostile tribespeople.
+Before departing, Chau was vaccinated and quarantined, and brought with him a survival kit including picture cards and gifts for the Sentinelese.
+Upon arriving, Chau attempted to land on the island three times to no success.
+During his final attempt, he was fatally struck by an arrow of the Sentinelese, who buried his body on the shore.

+The incident drew international attention and mostly negative reception.
+While some groups including All Nations described Chau as a martyr, others such as Survival International criticized his visits for the risks they posed to both parties, particularly the potential transfer of deadly pathogens to the Sentinelese.
+The ethics behind Chau's visits have been studied at multiple universities, and two films have been made covering his life.

 Early life

 Chau was born on December 18, 1991, in Scottsboro, Alabama.
-The third and youngest child of Lynda Adams-Chau, a European-American organizer for Chi Alpha, and Patrick Chau, a Chinese-American psychiatrist who left mainland China during the Cultural Revolution, Chau grew up in Vancouver, Washington, and attended Vancouver Christian High School.
-His family attended Chinese Evangelical Church of Vancouver.
-He admired numerous explorers and missionaries, including David Livingstone and Bruce Olson.
-He became interested in attempting to convert the Sentinelese to Christianity in high school.
+He was the third and youngest child of Lynda Adams-Chau, a White-American organizer for the Christian student organization Chi Alpha, and Patrick Chau, a Chinese-American psychiatrist who left mainland China during the Cultural Revolution after serving a six-year forced labor sentence.
+In his writings, Chau claimed Chinese, Irish, African, Southeast Asian, and Choctaw ancestry.

-He attended Oral Roberts University in Oklahoma, where he managed the university soccer team, and graduated cum laude in 2014 with a Bachelor of Science in exercise science.
+Chau grew up in Vancouver, Washington, and attended Vancouver Christian High School.
+He later attended Oral Roberts University in Oklahoma, where he managed the university soccer team, and graduated cum laude in 2014 with a Bachelor of Science in exercise science.

-Before 2018, Chau had participated in missionary trips to Mexico, South Africa and Iraqi Kurdistan.
-He first traveled to the Andaman Islands in 2015 and 2016 as part of his missionary trips, but did not visit North Sentinel Island at that time.